Learner55555/Salary_calculation/README.md

 # # Salary calculation based on the performance

 # Project purpose
 This project is created to calculate the salary of the workers based on their performance.

+# # Programming language of the project
+Programming language is python.

 # Input variables
 a) **Workers' personal infrmation**: